 Because sometimes your family is too much and you don’t even feel (or want to be) related.
 You’re different and wish you had a family with much fewer problems and strife.

 Who Are These People?
-They Look Familiar, But Where Did I Come From?
+Where Did I Come From?